 One of our clients once told us they only wanted one thing from us ...

 The above are all very excellent schools, and the companies were ones you could probably guess.
 But success and intelligence have many more facets beyond the parameters we were given.
-Which is kind of why we founded Cognitive Recruiting the way we did.
+Which is why we founded Cognitive Recruiting as it is.
 Excellence in sourcing, recruiting, interviewing: Yes.
 But also coupled with an extensive background in assessing and conceptualizing candidates beyond just superior intellectual ability or IQ.
 Tailored to the specifics you are looking for, criteria may include drive, ambition, achievement, (winning) attitude, perseverance, motivation, leadership (& potential) and creativity to name a few.

-We do not rely upon standardized tests (unless requested) as others might.
-What we do rely upon is our cumulative background of thousands of individual assessments and clinical practice hours -- with undergraduate and graduate students, business leaders, college and pro athletes, learning disabled, gifted LD and ADHD -- to draw upon in making our educated clinical judgments and recommendations.
+No, we do not rely upon standardized tests (unless requested) as others might.
+What we do rely upon is our cumulative background of thousands of individual interviews, assessments and clinical hours -- with undergraduate and graduate students, business leaders, college and pro athletes, learning disabled, gifted LD and ADHD -- to draw upon in making our educated clinical judgments and recommendations.

-By the way, we did find them a stellar new hire – but had to pass over some other Real Smart People to meet their criteria.
+By the way, we did find that client a stellar new hire – but had to pass over some other Real Smart People to meet their criteria.